Kenyan campaigners decry rising pension bill for lawmakers amid economic downturn | News Ghana

-Kenyan public finance watchdogs on Saturday decried the proposed increase in pension for retired lawmakers, saying it could burden taxpayers amid COVID-19 related economic downturn.
+Kenyan public finance watchdogs have decried the proposed increase in pension for retired lawmakers, saying it could burden taxpayers amid COVID-19 related economic downturn.

 The advocates said that plans to hike monthly pension for former elected leaders should be shelved given the strain in public finances occasioned by the pandemic.

-“We are opposed to the proposal to increase the pension wage bill for retired lawmakers to avert a fiscal crisis as the country grapple with negative impact of COVID-19 to the economy,” the campaigners said in a joint statement issued in Nairobi.
+“We are opposed to the proposal to increase the pension wage bill for retired lawmakers to avert a fiscal crisis as the country grapple with negative impact of COVID-19 to the economy,” the campaigners said in a joint statement issued in Nairobi on Saturday.

 Kenyan parliament on August 5 approved amendments to laws governing pensions for retired lawmakers to pave way for a hike on their send-off package that covers house and medical allowances.